Sunday, September 22, 2024

 12. Add the jars to the canner and lower the rack into the canner.
 Add more water if the jars are not covered.
 You need at least 1 inch of water to cover the jars.

 13. Bring the water to a boil, reduce heat to a low boil and and cover the pot.
-Process half - pints for 15 min.
+Process half - pints for 15 min - 35 minutes (the instructions posted were 15 minutes but that seems low so I looked around and times are all over the place; I'll probably go with 30 minutes).

 14. When the processing time is complete, turn the canner off, keep the jars in the canner for an additional 5 minutes before removing to the counter covered with a dish towel.